spectrocloud/librarium/docs/deprecated/enterprise-version/enterprise-version.md

 ## Airgap Install

-Palette can be installed in a VMware environment without internet access, known as an air gap installation, requiring pre-download of platform manifests, required platform packages, container images for core components, third-party dependencies, and Palette Packs, all sourced from a private rather than the default public Palette repository.
+Palette can be installed in a VMware environment without internet access, known as an air gap installation, which requires advance download of the following:
+ - Platform manifests
+ - Required platform packages
+ - Container images for core components
+ - Third-party dependencies
+ - Palette packs

 ## Download Palette Installer

-To request the Palette Self-hosted installer image, please contact our support team by sending an email to support@spectrocloud.com.
+To request the Palette self-hosted installer image, contact our Support team by sending an email to support@spectrocloud.com.
 Kindly provide the following information in your email:

 - Your full name
 - Organization name (if applicable)